Here are some of my favorite DIY Tips for Installing Floor Tile Faster and Better!

 Change Vanity Lighting Change Shower Light and Fan

 - Replace Vanity and Bay Window Counter Tops

 - Paint Vanities and Change Vanity Hardware

 - Build or Buy Main Wall Art

 So, I’m not going to tell you how to install tile.
 There is so much involved in that.
-But, I have some of my favorite tips here and this link to a professional tile installer on YouTube.
+But, I have some of my favorite DIY Tips for Installing Floor Tile here.
+If you are new to tiling, check out this professional tile installer on YouTube.
 He has great videos that can teach you all about tiling.